Hearing on President-Elect Trump's Proposed Tariffs

 So the United States actually was in a manufacturing recession right before COVID.

-In part because of the trade war, the retaliation and trade wars that were occurring because of U .S. dollar appreciation, which obviously the Taxes and Jobs Act helps fuel with the higher deficits that that caused.
+We were actually shedding manufacturing jobs while they were happening, in part because of the trade war, the retaliation and trade wars that were occurring, because of U.S. dollar appreciation, which obviously the Tax Cuts and Jobs Act helps fuel with the higher deficits that that caused.

 So that's what we saw then.

-But I think the key thing is that just that uncertainty, that the president can just rage post a trillions of dollars tax increase, and what are business people supposed to do about it?
+But I think the key thing is that just that uncertainty that the President can just rage post a trillions of dollars tax increase and what are business people supposed to do about it, putting it through an administrative process that they don't understand.

-The idea that a small Illinois business is going to have to follow the ins and outs of Politico Pro's trade newsletter is just not good policy.
+The idea that a small Illinois business is going to have to follow the ins and outs of Politico Pros trade newsletter is just not good policy.

 Thank you.

-It can take years to move supply chains, to rejigger your entire value chain.
+Mr. Agresser, it can take years to move supply chains, to rejigger your entire value chain.

 Well, one thing I would say right away is that a policy of making threats and picking fights with our two large neighbors is directly against that.